Bubbling Brown Sugar

-Bubbling Brown Sugar is a musical revue written by Loften Mitchell based on a concept by Rosetta LeNoire and featuring the music of numerous African-American artists who were popular during the Harlem Renaissance, 1920–1940, including Duke Ellington, Eubie Blake, Count Basie, Cab Calloway and Fats Waller.
+Bubbling Brown Sugar is a musical revue written by Loften Mitchell based on a concept by Rosetta LeNoire and featuring the music of numerous African-American artists who were popular during the Harlem Renaissance, 1920–1940, including Duke Ellington, Eubie Blake, Count Basie, Cab Calloway, and Fats Waller.
 Original music, including the title theme song "Bubbling Brown Sugar," was composed by pianist Emme Kemp, a protégé of the legendary Eubie Blake.
 It was nominated for the Tony Award for Best Musical and the Laurence Olivier Award for Best New Musical.
 Robert M. Cooper directed and produced the Broadway and tour productions.

 The show was set in a Harlem nightclub of the 1920s-1940s.
-It originally played at the Church of St. Paul and St. Andrew, opening February 15, 1975, and running for 12 performances.
+It originally played at the Church of St. Paul and St. Andrew, opening on February 15, 1975, and running for 12 performances.
 It opened on Broadway at the ANTA Playhouse on March 2, 1976, and closed on December 31, 1977, after 766 performances.